mendixlabs/InputReferenceSelector/README.md

-### This fork includes:

-+ an option to set placeholder text for the input

 # Input Reference Selector
 A reference selector in which you can type away, while auto-completion and suggestions will help you to select an object.